Blog

 Usable information is the key here.
 Tokenization is not a security system that stops hackers from penetrating your networks and information systems.
 There are many other security technologies designed for that purpose.
 Rather, it represents a data-centric approach to security that adheres to “Zero Trust” principles.

 However, no defense has proven to be impenetrable.
 Whether through human error, malware, phishing emails, or brute force, cybercriminals have many ways to prey on vulnerable organizations.
-In many cases, it’s a matter of when not if an attack will succeed.
-The advantage of cloud tokenization is there is no information available to steal when the inevitable breach happens.
-Because of this, it virtually eliminates the risk of data theft.
+In many cases, it's a matter of when, not if, an attack will succeed.
+The advantage of cloud tokenization is that there is no information available to steal when a breach happens.
+As a result, it virtually eliminates the risk of data theft.

 Does Tokenization Mask Data?